masukomi/private_comments/README.md

 If it's running `private_comments` will be shut down, and a new instance will be run.
 The new instance will store its test data separately so you don't have to worry about messing up, or loosing, any existing comments you may have created with private comments.

+## Troubleshooting

+### Pre-Commits Warning
+This is an edge case, but if you have set up a `templatedir` directive in your `~/.gitconfig` that has a pre-commit hook, Private Comments will disable that hook, _in its own repos only_ unless you set the `PRIVATE_COMMENTS_ALLOW_PRE_COMMIT` environment variable to `true`.
+Note that this is almost _never_ a good idea.
+If your pre-commit hooks fails it will break private comments ability to store your comments.

 ## Contributing

 Private Comments is written in [Chicken Scheme](https://www.call-cc.org/).
 Pull requests with new features, or improved code, are happily welcomed.
 Fork the repo.
 Make it better.
 Submit your changes.
 Note that all changes must be backwards compatible.
 We can't break existing plugins.
 If you're interested in a making a change that would break backwards compatibility please open a ticket to discuss it first.
 We'll create a `v2` version of the API if it's worth it.